EXCLUSIVE: Senior Saudi prince flies home to tackle MBS succession

-A Saudi dissident prince in Germany, Prince Khaled bin Farhan, told MEE in May that princes Ahmad and Muqrin bin Abdulaziz could both restore the reputation of the family, which has been destroyed by King Salman’s “irrational, erratic and stupid” rule.
+A Saudi dissident prince in Germany, Prince Khaled bin Farhan, told MEE in May that princes Ahmed and Muqrin bin Abdulaziz could both restore the reputation of the family, which has been destroyed by King Salman’s “irrational, erratic and stupid” rule.

 “There is so much anger within the royal family,” Prince Khaled said.
-“I took this information and appealed to my uncles Ahmad and Muqrin, who are the sons of Abdulaziz and are highly educated, well versed and able to change things for the better.
+“I took this information and appealed to my uncles Ahmed and Muqrin, who are the sons of Abdulaziz and are highly educated, well versed and able to change things for the better.
 I can say that we are all behind them and support them.”

 Others say that he has personal motives for wanting to see the back of bin Salman, having been passed over for the position of crown prince himself.